simonorozcoarias/Inpactor/README.md

 # Executing analysis with Parallan:

 This command execute the process of analysis.
 Is very important to consider that all software listed in the prerequisites section must be load in the path of the system.
 This step uses Parallan’s executable file generated in installation section.
+Is highly recommended if you have less sequences or elements in your input than CPUs in your system, to use the same number of processes than sequences or elements in your input, but if you have more sequences or elements than CPUs, is better to use the same number of processes than CPUs in your system.

 mpirun -np “number of process (depend of the number of cores available in your system)” parallan “configuration file”